rdlauer/articles/nativescript/serverless/post.md

 The best way for me to think of PaaS is the concept of deploying your app to a pre-configured environment.
 As the developer, you don't worry about underlying infrastructure, storage, or network considerations.
 But you do have control over the apps themselves and environmental configurations.

 PaaS is easily the most vaguely-defined section of the cloud, yet also holds the most opportunity.
-You could argue Azure and [Kinvey](https://www.kinvey.com/) are PaaS-focused, but both offer services beyond the typical PaaS definition.
+You could argue Azure and [Progress Kinvey](https://www.progress.com/kinvey) are PaaS-focused, but both offer services beyond the typical PaaS definition.

 ### Software-as-a-Service (SaaS)